-The Butterfly Pavilion is a seasonal exhibit set up on the South Lawn each spring and summer in a temporary structure.
+- The Butterfly Pavilion is a seasonal exhibit set up on the South Lawn each spring and summer in a temporary structure.
 More than 55 different butterflies and moths go through their lifecycle on public view.
 Visitors walk through the butterfly habitat surrounded by the fluttering creatures.

-The Dino Lab on the 2nd floor of the Natural History Museum is not exactly seasonal, but sometimes the paleontologists are elsewhere, and not working in the lab, so there's not always something to see.
-But when they are in, you can watch scientists at work cleaning and studying fossils from the Dinosaur...
-Institute expeditions.Continue to 5 of 8 below.
+- The Dino Lab on the 2nd floor of the Natural History Museum is not exactly seasonal, but sometimes the paleontologists are elsewhere, and not working in the lab, so there's not always something to see.
+But when they are in, you can watch scientists at work cleaning and studying fossils from the Dinosaur Institute expeditions.

 The Los Angeles Natural History Museum has a wide variety of programs for all ages.
 They range from tours and presentations within the museum to summer camps and overnight stays at both the Natural History Museum and the Page Museum.
 Seasonal events include Summer Nights in the Garden, First Fridays @NHM science discussions, DJs and food truck nights.

 Daily programs include Live Animal Encounters, Nature Walks and Gallery Tours.
-Dinosaur Encounters with life-size dinosaur puppets take place on Thursdays, Saturdays and Sundays.
+Dinosaur Encounters with life-size dinosaur puppets take place on Thursdays, Saturdays, and Sundays.

 Some programs are free with admission.
 Others require a separate fee and reservation.
-Check www.nhm.org for the current schedule.Continue to 6 of 8 below.

-Picnic areas: There are several picnic areas around the Natural History Museum, including the Rose Garden to the west, the Jesse A. Brewar, Jr. Park to the East and the South Lawn.
+Picnic areas: There are several picnic areas around the Natural History Museum, including the Rose Garden to the west, the Jesse A. Brewar, Jr. Park to the East, and the South Lawn.